djangocon/2021.djangocon.eu/djangocon_2020/content/information/grants/0grants.md

 * people who have experienced trauma and its aftermath (PTSD, anxiety, etc)
 * people living with or recovering from substance abuse

-**The closing date for grant applications is April 1st, 23:59 UTC** - along with the [Call for Participation](/talks/cfp/).
-We aim to inform you of the results by mid-April.
+**The closing date for grant applications is April 30th, 23:59 UTC** - along with the [Call for Participation](/talks/cfp/).
+We aim to inform you of the results by mid-May.
 Note that if you need a grant, you must apply before the deadline.
 Moreover, speakers are automatically entitled to a ticket.